Adhara-Tech/zkevm-node/test/scripts/example/readme.md

 The rollup manager contract stores the information of the sequenced batches in the form of an accumulated input hash, as in the version-1 of the zkEVM bridge.

-Once sequenced batches have been verified, the global exit tree gets updated, in an approach similar to the zkEVM bridge version-1.
+Once sequenced batches have been verified, the global exit tree gets updated.

 ### Overall flow of events
-The following diagram captures the following flow of events, most of which are handled by the rollup manager contract:
+The following steps capture the flow of events, most of which are handled by the rollup manager contract:

 - Updating rollup manager’s lists.
 - Creating rollups.